kev-zheng/kevblog/_posts/2025-01-23-switzerland-japan.markdown

 {% include image.html path="photos/2025-01-23-switzerland-japan/jfk_zrh_nrt.png" %}

+Swiss First Class, on the other hand, is much harder to book.
+No other programs other than Swiss can book it with points, and it commands a steep $16k price tag.
+I've [heard](https://onemileatatime.com/insights/swiss-777-first-class/) of bloggers being able to upgrade their flight at check-in.
+Maybe I'd try that out, because when else am I going to try it?

 For Cathy, since she was already going to be in Hawaii, I booked her JL economy via Qantas for ~30k points.
 Later, I found premium economy availability for 40k points and switched her onto that.

 ##### Outbound